Yolazega/LocalTax-AI-Assistant/README.md

 * Matches payments within date range and fuzzy amount tolerance.
 * Links invoice to payment with timestamped memory.

-6️⃣ **WISO Mapper**
+6️⃣ **Tax Software Mapper (WISO Integration)**

+* **WISO** is a popular German tax preparation software that allows individuals to file their taxes directly with the tax authorities without needing an accountant.
+* **Similar software exists worldwide:** TurboTax (USA), TaxAct (USA), UFile (Canada), TaxCalc (UK), etc.
-* Maps structured results (category, deduction percent, tax code) to the correct WISO input fields.
+* Maps structured results (category, deduction percent, tax code) to the correct input fields in your tax software.
-* Remembers previous mappings to automate future ones.
+* Remembers previous mappings to automate future tax seasons.

 7️⃣ **RPA Auto Filler**

-* Uses PyAutoGUI or Selenium to input data into WISO's GUI automatically.
+* Uses PyAutoGUI or Selenium to input data into your tax software's interface automatically.
+* Works with WISO or can be adapted for other tax preparation software.
 * Can run headless or with user supervision.

 8️⃣ **Master Runner (`main.py`)**